Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Does buying a property qualify or at least help for residency in the Dominican Republic?

-As of early 2026, buying property in the Dominican Republic does not automatically grant you residency, but a qualifying real estate purchase can serve as the foundation for the country's Permanent Residency as an Investor program.
+As of early 2026, buying a property in the Dominican Republic does not automatically give you any form of residency, but a qualifying real estate purchase of at least US$200,000 (roughly RD$12,500,000 or EUR 170,000) can serve as the basis for an investor permanent residency application.

-Beyond the purchase price, the most critical additional requirement is obtaining a foreign investment certificate (constancia de inversión extranjera), which proves your real estate purchase is officially recognized as a qualifying investment by Dominican authorities.
+Beyond the purchase price, the most important additional requirement is obtaining a certified foreign investment certificate (known as a "Constancia de Inversión Extranjera") from the Export and Investment Center of the Dominican Republic (CEI-RD), which proves that your property purchase is officially registered as a foreign investment.

-Even if your property purchase falls below US$200,000, owning real estate in the Dominican Republic can still serve as supporting evidence for other visa categories like the rentista (passive income) residency or retiree residency, since it demonstrates ties to the country.
+Even if your property purchase does not meet the US$200,000 threshold, owning real estate in the Dominican Republic can still support other residency routes like the rentista visa (which requires proof of US$2,000 per month in passive income) or the retiree/pensioner visa (which requires a pension of at least US$1,500 per month), since property ownership demonstrates financial ties to the country.

 Is there any residency visa directly linked to property ownership in the Dominican Republic right now?